misiektoja/spotify_monitor/docs/configuration.md

 > **Windows PowerShell:** Pass the filename directly to `--generate-config`.
 PowerShell redirection can write UTF-16, which Spotify Monitor rejects with a "null bytes" error.

 When you provide a filename, Spotify Monitor checks that the new configuration can be loaded then saves it as UTF-8.
-If the file already exists, Spotify Monitor creates a timestamped backup before replacing it.
+If the file already exists, Spotify Monitor asks before replacing it and saves a timestamped owner-only backup once you agree.
+Answering no leaves the file untouched.
+A run without a terminal refuses rather than replacing the file unattended.
+Pass `--force` to replace it without the question, still keeping the backup.

 Open `spotify_monitor.conf` in a text editor and change the settings you need.
 The file contains a short explanation above each setting.